Gwen-Bradbury/MS4/TESTING.md

 _Thankyou_ -
 * When users have checked out and paid, they are directed to a thankyou page with a copy of thier order and a link to the all recipes page.
 Users are also sent a copy of thier order to the email they suppied in the form on the checkout page.
 They are notified of this on the thankyou page alongside the email address.

+### Compatibility and Responsiveness

+The device emulator by Google Chrome's developer tool is used to check the responsiveness across all the different screen sizes and devies to ensure compatibility and responsiveness.
+Also, this website has been tested on multiple browsers (Chrome, Safari, FireFox).
+IPhone 12 (iOS 14.1) is used to test for mobile testing.

 ### Open Issues